What is a Floating loan and it's advantages and disadvantages

 - Budgeting and financial planning: Uncertainty over future interest rate changes can make budgeting and long-term financial planning more difficult for borrowers.

 If you're looking to explore your mortgage options, please don't hesitate to contact us.
-Our team of experts will work with you to understand your financial goals and find the best solution for you.
+Our team of experts will work with you to understand your financial goals, pros and cons of different mortgages and work to find the best solution for you.